johnnyb1694/headline-analytics-pipeline/README.md

 To keep things simple, the scope of this project is limited to NYT (for now).

-That said, this software has been designed to be flexible enough to flexibly accomodate other sources of data in the future.
+That said, this software has been designed to be flexible enough to accomodate other sources of data in the future.

 ## Architecture